 Does pet insurance cover flea medication?

 Most pet insurance plans cover flea medication when your vet prescribes it for treating an active flea infestation or flea-related conditions like flea allergy dermatitis.
-But routine flea prevention medications are only covered under optional wellness plans you can add to your base policy.
+But routine flea prevention medications are only covered under optional wellness plans you can add to your base policy, which increases pet insurance costs.

 Does pet insurance cover anxiety medication?